Seventh Crusade: Louis' captivity and release

 The Egyptians were surprised by the large number of prisoners taken, estimated by the sultan himself at 30,000, certainly an exaggeration, but likely most of Louis' force.
 Unable to guard all of them, the infirm were executed immediately, and every day several hundred were decapitated, by order of the sultan.
 Louis was moved to a private residence in Mansurah and the Crusader leaders were kept together in a larger prison.
 While they were threatened with death, their value for ransom allowed them to stay alive.
 Jean de Joinville, on-board one of the captured ships, saved his life by claiming to be the king's cousin.
 It was later revealed that he was actually the emperor's cousin, which served him well as the prestige of Frederick II among the Egyptians was a plus.
-When Louis was ordered by the sultan to cede not only Damietta but all the Frankish lands in Syria, he noted that they were not under his control, but rather that of Conrad II of Jerusalem, the emperor's son.
+When Louis was ordered by the sultan to cede not only Damietta but all the Frankish lands in Syria, he noted that they did not belong to him, but rather to Conrad IV of Germany, the emperor's son.
 The demand was quickly dropped.
 The final terms exacted from Louis were harsh.
 He was to ransom himself by the surrender of Damietta and his army by the payment of a million bezants (later reduced to 800,000).
 After the terms were agreed to, the king and the barons were taken down the river to Fariskur, where the sultan had taken residence.
 There they would go on to Damietta, the city to be handed over on 30 April 1250.